robotslacker/slackerdb/README.md

 For parameters that are not configured, means default values will be used.

 ### Data Service
-It's important to note that currently, all data services have little regard for data security.
+It's important to note that currently, we have little regard for data security.
-Data services should operate in a trusted environment.
+This data services should work in a trusted environment.
-Security is not a primary focus of the program, and there are currently no plans to improve it.

 ####  user login
-User login (note that this is not required for subsequent operations).
+User login (note: this is optional).
 After success, a token will be provided.
-Subsequent context operations or SQL access that requires context variables all require this token.
+Context operations or SQL access that requires context variables will require token.
-It can be simply understood that the token is currently the user ID.
+Put it simplify, the token is currently used as the user ID.

 | Attribute | Value    |
 |-----------|----------|